Abdulhamit Gül

 Abdulhamit Gül (Abdülhamit Gül; born 12 March 1977) is a Turkish politician and former Minister of Justice.
 He is a member of the Grand National Assembly of Turkey from Gaziantep.
 He was previously the General Secretary of the Justice and Development Party.
+He was re-elected at the 2023 Turkish parliamentary election in Gaziantep.

 He is not related with Abdullah Gül.